secretlycarl/onboarderr/README.md

 Method of making your local server publicly accessible (Tailscale w/ [Tailscale Funnel](https://tailscale.com/kb/1223/funnel) if you're new to self-hosting.
 Simple and free.
 I use [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/) now to handle a few URLs I want to make public)

-Tested on Windows 11.
-A Mac user got it working too.

 # Optional Requirements